sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-btp/btp-app-kyma-prepare-btp.md

 [ACCORDION-BEGIN [Step 2: ](Create a Trial account)] You can [register for a trial account](https://www.sap.com/cmp/td/sap-cloud-platform-trial.html) and access it in [SAP BTP Cockpit](https://cockpit.hanatrial.ondemand.com/cockpit#/home/trial).

 A global account, a subaccount, a Cloud Foundry org, and space with some entitlements that are sufficient to do this tutorial are set up for you.
-You will only need to enable K... as described below.
+You will only need to enable Kyma as described.

 > In case you face a problem when creating a service instance or an application is missing for subscription later in the tutorial, please do the following: